The Short Version

 Zero-fee crypto vs limited crypto

 MoneyLion does offer cryptocurrency trading, which puts it ahead of apps like Dave, EarnIn, and Brigit that have no crypto at all.
 However, MoneyLion's crypto selection is limited, trading fees apply, and the experience is secondary to its banking and lending products.
-Kronos supports 30+ cryptocurrencies across 12 networks with zero trading fees on the Kronos+ plan.
+Kronos supports 30+ cryptocurrencies across 12 networks with zero trading fees on the Kronos Pro plan.
 If crypto is more than a curiosity for you -- if you want to dollar-cost-average into Bitcoin or hold a diversified portfolio of tokens -- Kronos offers a significantly more capable product.

 Savings rate: 2.5% vs 0%